Politicians praise Priory Cheadle Royal Hospital's eating disorders unit

 Mr Hunter added: “there are a lot of pernicious pro-anorexia and pro-bulimia websites out there posing as offering lifestyle choices.

 “‘Pro-ana’ and ‘pro-mia’ websites advocate eating disorders as a lifestyle choice.
 They contain advice on how to maintain anorexic behaviours and provide encouragement for the continuation of what is essentially a mental health problem.
 Parents of eating disorder sufferers often have a limited awareness of these sites and how they target vulnerable, young women in a particularly unpleasant and manipulative way.”

 Mr Lamb said: “I very much appreciated the opportunity to visit and found it really useful and was very impressed by what I saw.”

-Paul Pritchard, hospital director at Priory Cheadle Royal, said: “I’m delighted Mr Lamb and Mr Hunter were able to visit and see the eating disorders unit which recently received excellent feedback from the Care Quality Commission during their inspection and we await the CQC report.
+Paul Pritchard, Hospital Director at Priory Hospital Cheadle Royal, said: “I’m delighted Mr Lamb and Mr Hunter were able to visit and see the eating disorders unit which recently received excellent feedback from the Care Quality Commission (CQC) during their inspection, and we await the CQC report.

 “Patients were very pleased to get the opportunity to talk to the ministers about their own experiences and they gave the hospital very positive feedback.”

 Increasing numbers of young people are being admitted to hospitals in the UK because of eating disorders, latest figures show, with the blame in part being put on the rise of social media that has helped individuals to develop an obsession with image.

 In the year to October there was an 8% increase in the numbers, according to the Government's Health and Social Care Information Centre.